 Our primary operating expenses include the payment of management fee to our Investment Adviser, our allocable portion of overhead under our Administration Agreement and other operating costs as detailed below.
 Our management fee compensates our Investment Adviser for its work in identifying, evaluating, negotiating, consummating and monitoring our investments.
-Additionally, we pay interest expense on the outstanding debt and commitment fees on the unfunded debt under our Credit Facility.
+Additionally, we pay interest expense on the outstanding debt and unused commitment fees under our Credit Facility.
 We bear all other direct or indirect costs and expenses of our operations and transactions, including: